-1.4.1.1 Installation procedure for DSP/BIOS
+1.4.1.1 Installation procedure for SYS/BIOS

-- Install the products mentioned in system requirements sections, as per instructions provided along with the products.
-Please note that sometimes the code composer studio installation would also contain the installation for other components (like DSP/BIOS and Code gen tools) and might install these automatically. - 2.
-Ensure that the BIOS_INSTALL_DIR in the environment variable is set to appropriate DSP/BIOS version. - 3.
-Install the PSP package (BIOSPSP_xx_yy_zz_bb_Setup.exe) using the self extracting installer.
-This will be installed at the user specified location and an environment variable "BIOS5PSP_INSTALL_DIR" will be created set to the same path. - 4.
-Please note that this installer in an integrated delivery package and it contains device drivers and examples for more the one SoC.
-You could choose the custom install option during installation to get options to choose the SoC parts you are interested to have device driver and their examples for - 5.
+- 1. Install the products mentioned in system requirements sections, as per instructions provided along with the products.
+Please note that sometimes the code composer studio installation would also contain the installation for other components (like SYS/BIOS and Code gen tools) and might install these automatically. - 2.
+Ensure that the BIOS6_INSTALL_DIR in the environment variable is set to appropriate SYS/BIOS version. - 3.
+Install the PSP package (biospsp_xx_yy_zz_bb-Setup.exe) using the self extracting installer.
+This will be installed at the user specified location. - 4.
+Please note that this installer in an integrated delivery package and it might contain device drivers and examples for more than one SoC (In this release it is only one).
+You could choose the custom install option during installation to get options to choose the SoC parts you are interested to have device driver and their examples. - 5.
 Install EDMA-3 LLD Device Driver into preferred drive / folder - 6.
-Ensure that environment variable 'EDMA3LLD_BIOS5_INSTALLDIR' is set to the packages folder of the EDMA3 installation. (e.g. If the EDMA3 LLD Driver is installed into "c:\edma3_lld_xx_yy_zz\" then ensure that EDMA install directory environment variable is as follows: EDMA3LLD_BIOS5_INSTALLDIR =c:\edma3_lld_xx_yy_zz\packages) - 7.
-Optionally, if user wants to use RTFS File system install the Files system to preferred location.
-Ensure that environment variable 'RTFS_INSTALL_DIR' is set to the RTFS installation directory.
-Please refer to RTFS user guide for more detail. - 8.
-For building the downloadable images refer to section 1.4 - 9.
-Download the executable image of the required application onto your platform using CCS. - 10.
+Ensure that environment variable 'EDMA3LLD_BIOS6_INSTALLDIR' is set to the packages folder of the EDMA3 installation. (e.g. If the EDMA3 LLD Driver is installed into "C:\Program Files\Texas Instruments\edma3_lld_xx_yy_zz_aa\" then ensure that EDMA install directory environment variable is as follows: EDMA3LLD_BIOS6_INSTALLDIR = C:\Program Files\Texas Instruments\edma3_lld_xx_yy_zz_aa) - 7.
+For building the downloadable images refer to section 1.5.2 - 8.
+Download the executable image of the required application onto your platform using CCS. - 9.
 Run the program